 - A fast website

-- Good customer service.
+- Great, helpful customer service.

 - Full control over how your blog looks without paying extra

 - The ability to get a large audience to your website